Drew-Macgibbon/Drew-MacGibbon/README.md

 ## I am open to work collaborations

 Ideally, I am looking for **long-term partnerships** where I can assist founders with bringing their vision to life, helping them to scale a team with cost-effective Indian talent that I can manage in person.
-I am open to once-off projects if I can choose the technology stack, and you provide designs.
+I am open to once-off projects if you are flexible on the technology stack, and provide designs.

 I'm a life-long learner and aim to upskill my development knowldege on a daily basis.
 This could be in the form of research, learning a new technology, browsing GitHub, using ChatGPT, working on personal projects, and testing my knowledge with coding challenges.
 Because of this I am up to date with all the current developments in my chosen stack and aware of most libraries and technologies required to build a modern application.